sachinlim/elt-autosleep/README.md

 Data is available to be exported from within the app only, meaning it has to be manually done.
 This process leads to a manual implementation of batch processing, of which a CSV file is exported for analysis.
 This data is likely the information being used to display the sleep information from the previous night/week.

 The CSV file contains a lot of columns that may have empty data, as the sensors on the Apple Watch may not be able to pick them up.
-Regardless of what data is included, the entire file is exported and extracted by the script into a pandas dataframe.
+Regardless of what data is included or missing, the entire file is exported and only certain columns are extracted into a pandas dataframe.

 ## Data Transformation